 - 1 teaspoon vanilla extract

 - In a saucepan over medium heat, add granulated sugar, cocoa powder, heavy cream, butter, and salt.
-Whisk until combined, and continue to whisk frequently until mixture comes to a boil.
+Whisk until combined, continuing to whisk frequently until mixture comes to a boil.

-- Immediately reduce heat to medium-low and cook for 5 minutes.
+- Immediately reduce heat to medium-low and simmer for 5 minutes.
 At this point your sauce will look thin - this is normal.
 It will continue to thicken as it cools.